janimo/textsecure/cmd/textsecure/README.md

 Running the command without arguments will put it in receiving mode, and once it receives a message it will be able to talk to that contact.

+Connecting to the staging server.

+Text Secure runs a staging server where pre-production server side features and protocols can be tested.

+To use with the testing server change the server in config.yml to https://textsecure-service-staging.whispersystems.org:443

+The staging server maintains a seperate key and identifier registration databased from the production server so you will have to re-register.
+The same identifier can be used on both servers.

 Discussions
 -----------